 The information in this article applies to:

-How can I show where the shadows fall in floor plan view?
+How can I show where the shadows fall in a floor plan view?

-If no Terrain Perimeter has been created, shadows fall on an imaginary plane at height of 0", the default height for the first floor.
+If no Terrain Perimeter has been created, shadows fall on an imaginary plane at a height of 0", the default height for the first floor

 If a Terrain Perimeter exists, shadows are modified to indicate where the real shadow would fall on the actual terrain.